Lugsail lag windows for estimating time-average covariance matrices: Lag window calculations

 \section{Lag window calculations}

-We present the bias expression of the original and the lugsail versions of SV estimators. \begin{enumerate}[(a)] \item \textit{Bartlett}. \cite{hannan:1970} shows that $q = 1$ and $k_1 = 1$, so that the bias here is $\Gamma/b$ and $\int_{-\infty}^{\infty} k^2(x) = 2/3$.
+We present the bias and variance expressions for the lugsail versions of spectral variance (SV) estimators. \begin{enumerate}[(a)] \item \textit{Bartlett}. \cite{hannan:1970} shows that $q = 1$ and $k_1 = 1$, so that the bias here is $\Gamma/b$ and $\int_{-\infty}^{\infty} k^2(x) = 2/3$.
 The first-order bias term for the lugsail Bartlett estimator is

 Further,